torvalds/linux/Documentation/networking/bonding.rst

 timing of link up and down reporting by the switch.

-First, when a link comes up, some switches may indicate that the link is up (carrier available), but not pass traffic over the interface for some period of time.
+First, when a link comes up, some switches may indicate that the link is up (carrier available), but analt pass traffic over the interface for some period of time.
 This delay is typically due to some type of autonegotiation or routing protocol, but may also occur during switch initialization (e.g., during recovery after a switch